backstrokeapp/deployment/README.md

 this section.
 Most likely you should be able to start with the development configuration and talor it to your needs.

+When I deploy the prodiction version of Backstroke, I run `./up.sh`, which does a couple things:
+- Provisions a droplet
+- Assigns a floating ip
+- Copies over the docekr compose file and configurations
+- Restarts all containers with docker-compose.

+There's a bit of downtime (~10s), but it works for the small scale deployment that Backstroke requires.

 # Tasks
 When hacking on Backstroke, here are a few tasks that are handy to be able to accomplish when debugging a problem.